 Legendary murder crime story with a contemporary edge.

 Bridget Sullivan is the Borden family maid.
-She’s an Irish immigrant and a witness to the build-up of family tensions before the famous Lizzie Borden murders.
+She’s an Irish immigrant and a witness to rising family tensions before the famous Lizzie Borden murders.

 I liked the contemporary timeline tie-in with Brook’s (barista) character.
 Mailman does a superb job drawing parallels between people working in service sector jobs while illustrating the persistence of racism and prejudice over time.